mozilla/data-docs/src/datasets/ping_intro.md

 ["optout" ping][optout_ping] to let us know.
 We try exactly once to send it, discarding the ping if sending fails.
 It contains only the [common ping data][common_ping_data] and an empty payload.

+It was introduced in Firefox 63.

+### Pingsender

+[Pingsender][pingsender] is a small application shipped with Firefox which attempts to send pings even if Firefox is not running.
+If Firefox has crashed or has already shut down we would otherwise have to wait for the next Firefox session to begin to send pings.

+Pingsender was introduced in Firefox 54 to send "crash" pings.
+It was expanded to send "main" pings of reason "shutdown" in Firefox 55 (excepting the first session).
+It sends the "first-shutdown" ping since its introduction in Firefox 57.

 ### Analysis